-Action Items: If ILA seeks the passage of a bill, the following will need to be done:
+If ILA seeks the passage or defeat of a bill, the following will need to be done:

-- a. notify the membership of the effort and ask them to directly contact legislators (ILA staff); - b. highlight the issue at advocacy day - c. prepare materials explaining the issue that could be used by members in contacts with legislators and distributed to legislators and staff (PPC and ILA staff); - d. ask the Illinois Secretary of State and State Librarian to take a lead role in advocating on our behalf (ILA staff); - direct advocacy to legislators and legislative staff by ILA's legislative - preparation and delivery of testimony by ILA at all relevant committee hearings (PPC, ILA president, and ILA staff); coordination of those appearances will be handled by the ILA staff; and - drafting and distribution of floor speeches and other materials to be used in final passage debate in both chambers. - ILA's Quick-Response Team On rare occasions during a legislative session when ILA staff identifies a need for a change in, or variation of ILA's official position on a bill, a quickresponse team consisting of the ILA president, past president, chair of the Public Policy Committee, the director of the Illinois State Library, and the ILA executive director will consult by telephone, e-mail, or fax, if necessary, to provide guidance.
+- notify the membership of the effort and ask them to directly contact legislators (ILA staff); - highlight the issue at advocacy b. events (ILA staff); - prepare materials explaining the issue that could be used by members in contacts with legislators and distributed to legislators and staff (PPC and ILA staff); - ask the Illinois Secretary of State and State Librarian to take a lead role in

+- advocating on our behalf (ILA staff); - direct advocacy to legislators and e. legislative staff by ILA's legislative consultant; - preparation and delivery of testimony by ILA at all relevant committee hearings (PPC, ILA president, and ILA staff); coordination of those appearances will be handled by the ILA staff; and - drafting and distribution of floor speeches and other materials to be used in final passage debate in both chambers.

+Action: Coordinate specific sequence of events to promote passage or defeat of a bill.

+8. ILA's Quick-Response Team

+Whenever Appropriate

+On rare occasions during a legislative session when there is a need for a change or variation of ILA's official position on a bill or a new issue arises, a quick-response team consisting of the ILA president, ILA vice-president, ILA immediate past president, chair of the Public Policy Committee, and the ILA executive director will consult by telephone, e-mail, or fax, if necessary, to provide guidance to ILA's legislative consultant.

-Action Item: Quick-response team called as required by changing circumstances.
+Action: Quick-response team called as required by changing circumstances.